About

 How do I claim a tax deduction for my personal contribution?

-1. Let us know how much you would like to claim as a tax deduction by completing the personal contribution notice.
+2. Use this online form to let us know how much you would like to claim as a tax deduction.

-2. Check your inbox – we’ll send you all the details you’ll need to include in your tax return.
+1. Check your inbox – we will send you the details that you need to include in your tax return.

 see more